rootlyhq/terraform-provider-rootly/docs/resources/role.md

 - `incident_types_permissions` (List of String) Value must be one of `create`, `read`, `update`, `delete`.
 - `incidents_permissions` (List of String) Value must be one of `create`, `read`, `update`, `delete`.
 - `invitations_permissions` (List of String) Value must be one of `create`, `read`, `update`, `delete`.
-- `is_deletable` (Boolean) Whether the role can be deleted..
-Value must be one of true or false
-- `is_editable` (Boolean) Whether the role can be edited..
-Value must be one of true or false
 - `playbooks_permissions` (List of String) Value must be one of `create`, `read`, `update`, `delete`.
 - `private_incidents_permissions` (List of String) Value must be one of `create`, `read`, `update`, `delete`.
 - `pulses_permissions` (List of String) Value must be one of `create`, `update`, `read`.